-- 1. The Prosthetic Appliance must be approved by BCI before the Participant purchases it. - 2.
-Benefits shall not exceed the cost of the standard, most economical Prosthetic Appliance that is consistent, according to generally accepted medical treatment practices, with the Participant's condition.
-If the Participant and his or her Provider have chosen a more expensive treatment than is determined to be the standard and most economical by BCI, the excess charge is solely the responsibility of the Participant. - 3.
-No benefits are provided for dental appliances or major Artificial Organs, including but not limited to, artificial hearts and pancreases, except as specified as a Covered Service under this Plan. - 4.
-Following cataract Surgery, benefits for a required contact lens or a pair of eyeglasses are limited to the first contact lens or pair of eyeglasses, which must be purchased within ninety (90) days. - 5.
-Benefits for required contact lens or a pair of eyeglasses for treatment of Keratoconus. - 6.
-No benefits are provided for the rental or purchase of any synthesized, artificial speech or communications output device or system or any similar device, appliance or computer system designed to provide speech output or to aid an inoperative or unintelligible voice, except for voice boxes to replace all or part of a surgically removed larynx. - 7.
-No benefits are available for the replacement of any item of Prosthetic Appliances that has been used by a Participant for less than five (5) years (whether or not the item being replaced was covered under this Plan), with the exception of a Prosthetic Appliance used by an Eligible Dependent child who has outgrown the item.
+- 1. Benefits shall not exceed the cost of the standard, most economical Prosthetic Appliance that is consistent, according to generally accepted medical treatment practices, with the Participant's condition.
+If the Participant and their Provider have chosen a more expensive treatment than is determined to be the standard and most economical by BCI, the excess charge is solely the responsibility of the Participant. - No benefits are provided for dental appliances or major Artificial Organs, including but not limited to, artificial hearts and pancreases, except as specified as a Covered Service under this Plan. - 3.
+Following cataract Surgery, benefits for a required contact lens or a pair of eyeglasses are limited to the first contact lens or pair of eyeglasses, which must be purchased within ninety (90) days. - 4.
+Benefits for required contact lens or a pair of eyeglasses for treatment of Keratoconus. - 5.
+No benefits are provided for the rental or purchase of any synthesized, artificial speech or communications output device or system or any similar device, appliance or computer system designed to provide speech output or to aid an inoperative or unintelligible voice, except for voice boxes to replace all or part of a surgically removed larynx.